 All you have to do is visually check how many pages the actual transcript will be (should match the way the page breaks are set up visually and it prints top to bottom, then goes over to the pages on the right that you don’t want to print) and tell your printer in the dialogue box to print only those pages.
 Typically this will only be the first 2 or 3 pages.

 If for some reason this doesn’t work, or if you need to set the print area to print the appropriate pages to pdf, just unlock the tab (Tools > Protection > Unprotect Sheet …) using the password letmein and then set the print area.

 Grid line view options are in the Page Layout ribbon all the way to the right (on my Mac – Windows may vary slightly but it should still be similar).
 Be sure that the box next to Print under Grid lines is unchecked:

 Can I use the transcripts in Google Sheets?

 The transcripts have not been tested with Google Sheets, and we have had reports of a compatibility issue.
-Open Office, a free download, is similar to Excel and is more likely to work, but we have not tested it.
+Open Office, a free suite of office software, is similar to Excel and is more likely to work, but we have not tested it.

 Homeschool Transcript Sample Screenshots